Halocaridina rubra: Ecology

 ʻŌpaeʻula are herbivorous and detritivorous shrimp occupying both hypogeal (subterranean) and epigeal (surface) anchialine waters.
 Typical food of ʻōpaeʻula is algal and bacterial mats on the surface of rocks and other substrates in anchialine pools.
 Chelipeds are adapted for scraping and filtering of algal-bacterial layers.
 Serrated setae scrape the substrate surface, and filamentous setae collect the loosened food materials.
 The latter can also act as filters for filter feeding during phytoplankton blooms.
 The grazing activity of this shrimp is essential in maintaining the integrity of the crust, an actively growing matrix of plants, bacteria, diatoms, protozoans, and underlying siliceous and carbonate materials.
 Halocaridina is well adapted to the epigeal-hypogeal habitat in the pools.
 It reproduces in the subterranean portion of the habitat.

-Aquaria

-Recent popularity of ʻōpaeʻula as a low-maintenance pet in Hawaiʻi and elsewhere has brought this otherwise obscure decapod crustacean into popular consciousness.
-A long-lived species, ʻōpaeʻula have been known to live for as long as 20 years in captivity.
-Sexes are difficult to distinguish, except when gravid females carry clusters of red/maroon eggs under their pleopods.
-Early larvae are planktonic filter-feeders.
+It is known to be preyed upon by the slightly larger Metabetaeus lohena shrimp, having an entirely overlapping known natural range with them on Hawaii.

+Folklore